 Download Kronos - Philosophical Journal - Volume I

-The philosophical quarterly Kronos was established in 2007 by scholars connected with the University of Warsaw and the University of Białystok.
+The philosophical quarterly Kronos (in Polish) was established in 2007 by scholars connected with the University of Warsaw and the University of Białystok.
 Metaphysics, the philosophy of politics, the philosophy of literature and religion, history of psychoanalysis comprise the thematic scope of the journal.
 The editors of the quarterly strive to familiarize the Polish reader with new translations and commentaries of classic works (Plato, Joachim of Fiore, Nicholas of Cusa, Shakespeare, Schelling, the Schlegel brothers, Heidegger and many others), as well as the work of contemporary philosophers.